 We’ve included a lot of the information on other parts of this website, but here are answers to other questions you may have.

 Yes.
 Certain services, such as Scotland-wide concessionary travel, are only available to qualifying holders of the National Entitlement Card (NEC).
-Other services such as library or leisure memberships may offer a choice of using the NEC or not.
+Other services such as library or leisure memberships may offer a choice of using the NEC or not; it is up to the provider to decide what can be used to access the service.

 NECs can only be issued to people who are resident in Scotland; cards are issued by local councils on receipt of a valid application for a service that uses the NEC.

-The microchip securely holds the minimum information needed to manage the services on the card.
-This includes basic personal details (i.e. name, house number and post code, date of birth and gender) and in some cases information needed by the services the cardholder has applied for (e.g. library card number, leisure card number).
+The microchip securely holds the minimum information needed to manage the services that use the card.
+This includes basic personal details (i.e. name and date of birth) and in some cases information needed by the services the cardholder has applied for (e.g. house number, postcode, gender, library card number and leisure card number).
 More detail can be found in the NEC Privacy Impact Assessment, which can be downloaded from http://www.entitlementcard.org.uk/privacy-policy.

-Only the data required for the provision of the relevant service is made available to individual electronic card readers.
-This is achieved by securing each service’s area of the microchip with a different electronic key, and only giving this key to the provider of the service concerned.
-For example, if you access both library services and concessionary travel using the NEC, both services will have a different key and the reader on the bus cannot read any information about your library membership.
+Only the data required for the provision of the relevant service is made available to each service.
+For example, if you access both library services and concessionary travel using the NEC, the bus cannot read any information about your library membership.

 The cardholder's name and photo will be printed on the front of the card, along with a unique reference number for each card.
 There may also be symbols to indicate what travel concessions the cardholder is entitled to.
 Young Scot branded cards, optional branding for 11-25 year olds, also carry the cardholder's date of birth for proof of age purposes.